GymDon-P-Q11Info-13-15/game-server/README.md

 Operating on port `22422`

-Test-Server is online at `pvpctutorials.de:22422`
+Test-Server may be online at `pvpctutorials.de:22422`